xnox/draft-xnox-pkcs5-v2dot2/draft-xnox-pkcs5-v2dot2.md

 -  message authentication schemes
 -  ASN.1 syntax identifying the techniques

 The recommendations are intended for general application within computer and communications systems and, as such, include a fair amount of flexibility.
-They are particularly intended for the protection of sensitive information such as private keys as in PKCS #8 {{?RFC5208}}
+They are particularly intended for the protection of sensitive information such as private keys as in CMS {{?RFC5652}} and Asymmetric Key Packages {{?RFC5958}}.
-{{!RFC5958}}.
 It is expected that application standards and implementation profiles based on these specifications may include additional constraints.

-Other cryptographic techniques based on passwords, such as password-based key entity authentication and key establishment protocols [BELLOV] [JABLON] [WU] are outside the scope of this document.
-Memory-hard key derivation and proof-of-work schemes are also outside the scope of this document.
+Other cryptographic techniques based on passwords, such as password-based key entity authentication and key establishment protocols are outside the scope of this document.

+The password-based key derivation functions described in this document are not memory-hard and do not offer protection against attacks using custom hardware.
+If possible, consider using scrypt {{?RFC7914}} or Argon2 {{?RFC9106}} instead.

 Guidelines for the selection of passwords are also outside the scope.
-This document supersedes PKCS #5 version 2.1 {{?RFC8018}} and removes techniques previouslly obsoleted.
+This document supersedes PKCS #5 version 2.1 {{!RFC8018}} and removes techniques it has previouslly obsoleted.

-This document represents evolution of PKCS #5 v2.1 [PKCS5_21] from RSA Laboratories' Public-Key Cryptography Standards (PKCS) series.

 # Conventions and Definitions